-ADCA is committed to finding a solution to the alcohol problem in Canberra.
+ADCA and the AOD/ NGO sectors are committed to finding a solution to the alcohol problem in Australia.

-To do this, there needs to be a united effort from the ACT Government, treatment and prevention services, community groups, non-government organisations, industry representatives and the media.
+To do this, there needs to be a united effort from all governments, treatment and prevention services, community groups, non-government organisations, sporting groups, industry representatives and the media.